townofdon/unity-cli-scripts/README.md

 ### [CMD] WebGL

 A docker setup is used to run a unity webgl build locally.
 This copies the files from the Unity build you designated in the `.env` file to a temp dir.
-Then, a server starts up at `localhost://8080` where you can run your webgl build.
+Then, a server starts up which hosts the local webgl build.

 This is a great way to quickly test a local build independent of the Unity interface to make sure everything is set up correctly.